azpha/subscription-tracker/readme.md

 There are a few configuration changes you can make to make your instance yours.
 All can be placed in the `enivronment` section of the docker-compose config as displayed above.

-- `BASE_URL` - the hostname of your subscription-tracker instance.
+- `BASE_URL` - the hostname of your subber instance (w/o a trailing slash).
 Used for sending you to your instance when clicking on notifications

 ## Development